Home > How to Tips

 It can be frustrating when you can't save or write to an external hard drive on Mac.
 This issue often arises when attempting to copy or move files or folders from your Mac to the external hard drive.
 You may encounter a forbidden sign, a read-only drive message, an error code, or no indication at all.

 Fortunately, it's usually quite straightforward to resolve the issue, unless the external hard drive is physically damaged.
-In this guide, we'll address the reasons why you can't save to an external hard drive on Mac and provide solutions.
+In this guide, we'll address the reasons why you can't save to an external drive or can't edit on an external hard drive on a Mac and provide solutions.

 Can't write to external drive on Mac/MacBook?
 (Solutions)Resolved issues